spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 A typical use case is when a `Step` needs to save data that is not a `DataModel`.
-The current `Step` architecture does not know how to handle these, so saving needs to be done explicity.
+The current `Step` architecture does not know how to handle these, so saving needs to be done explicitly.
 The pattern of usage would be::

   # A table need be saved and needs a different